vix-labs/.github/README.md

 **We build Web3 — from client roadmaps to passion projects.**

-Welcome to the official GitHub presence of **Vandelay Technologies**, a full-service Web3 solutions provider and internal innovation lab.
+Welcome to the official GitHub for **Vandelay Technologies**, a full-service Web3 solutions provider and internal innovation lab.
 We're a collective of developers, strategists, and technologists building the future of blockchain—both for clients and ourselves.

 ## What We Do